giacomodabisias/opendetection/doc/doxygen/tutorials_doxygen/gsoc2016_blog_giacomo.md

 ##Code refactoring 01/06/15##

-Befor modifying and digging into the code I wanted to have a common coding style in all files, fixing also some common coding mistakes when found.
+Before modifying and digging into the code I wanted to have a common coding style in all files, fixing also some common coding mistakes when found.
 Another decision was to use C++11 features whenever possible since it should be considered a basic standard, having already C++17 code online.
 I started by fixing the "common module"; here I did the following:

 - I removed the ToString method since in c++11 it is present as *to_string()*;
 - I removed global variables from utils since they where just used in one function.